geekycodes007/Mail-Order-Pharmacy/README.md

 ## Lessons Learned

-A understanding how a full stack webapp works.
+A understanding of how a full stack webapp works.
 Working of API.
 How to use Postman.And then how a app communicates with the backend.